Code of Business Conduct

 WWE provides a variety of computer and network resources to its employees, allowing them to perform their duties efficiently and effectively.
 These resources are administered by the Information Technology Department (IT) and are subject to usage policies outlined as follows:

-To ensure compliance with this policy, WWE reserves the right to monitor and/or retrieve any information sent to, stored or otherwise contained in, those systems.
+To ensure compliance with this policy, WWE reserves the right to monitor and/or retrieve any information sent to or by, stored or otherwise contained in, those systems.

 It is WWE's desire to provide a drug-free, healthy and safe workplace.
 While on WWE premises and while conducting business-related activities off premises, no employee may use, possess, distribute, sell or be under the influence of illegal drugs or alcohol (unless the use of alcohol is appropriate for the situation, such as in the case of a business dinner or cocktail party, in which case alcohol may be used only in moderation).
 The legal use of prescribed drugs is permitted on the job if it does not impair an employee’s ability to perform the essential functions of the job and in a safe manner that does not endanger other individuals.